By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 The Football Analytics Club meets weekly discussing all things related to football, conducting research, competing in trivia contests, and welcoming guest speakers.

-During the Fall 2025 semester, the Football Analytics Club has engaged in a variety of activities to grow their knowledge of the sport, and the analytics world behind it.
-Club members started the semester refreshing/learning new coding skills, which members then applied to the annual Mock Case Competition, where seven teams tackled optimizing running back usage and strategies.
+During the Fall 2025 semester, members competed in the annual Mock Case Competition, where seven teams tackled optimizing running back usage and strategies.
 The winning team was Noah Bair, Brandon Parikh, Luke Hermann, Kalen Muehlig, Will Boarder, and Aran Kaul.
 Also, Club members delved into analyzing trades around the NFL Trade Deadline, hosting its first in-club trade debate meeting, where members could present oral arguments in favor of, or in opposition to, recent in-season trade transactions using analytics to back up their claims.
-During the offseason for College Football and the NFL, Club members turn their attention to analyzing the NFL Draft.

 Guest speakers have included Buffalo Sabres General Manager Kevyn Adams, as well as NHL agent Allan Walsh, Dante Giugliano (Hockey Trader at FanDuel) and Sam Ventura (Buffalo Sabres).

-The Lacrosse Analytics Club meets regularly to study film and discuss players and teams in both the NCAA and the Professional Lacrosse League.
+The Syracuse University Lacrosse Analytics Club meets regularly to study film and discuss players and teams in both the NCAA and the Professional Lacrosse League.
 Club members analyze games and highlight underrated players whose playing styles are admired.
-Members also create and present their predictions for which team will win the national championship each season.

 Contact Club president Connor Lynch at clynch22@syr.edu.